MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/administration/troubleshoot-windows-powershell-issues-for-exchange-online.md

 ---
 title: Troubleshoot Windows PowerShell issues for Exchange Online
-description: Describes how to troubleshoot issues that may occur when you try to use Windows PowerShell cmdlets for Exchange Online in Office 365.
+description: Describes how to troubleshoot issues that may occur when you try to use Windows PowerShell cmdlets for Exchange Online in Microsoft 365.
 author: simonxjx
 ms.author: v-six
 manager: dcscontentpm